 Recognition of death

 It is vital when certifying death, to ensure that death has indeed occurred.
-In the UK at present, there is no legal definition of death; although guidelines do exist for the diagnosis of death in more complex situations.
-There has been recent guidance on the diagnosis and confirmation of death from the Academy of Medical Royal Colleges.
-The guidance is mainly concerned with confirmation of death in hospital and in circumstances where the diagnosis of death may be more difficult (patients on ventilators for example).
+In the modern world of advanced intensive care techniques and potential for organ donation, this can be a challenge.
+In the UK at present, there is no legal definition of death and there is no international consensus, although it is generally taken to mean the irreversible loss of capacity for consciousness combined with the irreversible loss of capacity to breathe.
+Guidance on the diagnosis and confirmation of death was issued in 2008 from the Academy of Medical Royal Colleges.
+The guidance is mainly concerned with confirmation of death in hospital and in circumstances where the diagnosis of death may be more difficult (patients on ventilators, for example).

-- Full and extensive attempts at reversal of any contributing cause to the cardiorespiratory arrest have been made (for example body temperature, endocrine, metabolic and biochemical abnormalities more relevant in hospital).
+- Full and extensive attempts at reversal of any contributing cause to the cardiorespiratory arrest have been made where appropriate (for example, body temperature, endocrine, metabolic and biochemical abnormalities more relevant in hospital).

 - One of the following is fulfilled: